 That ACOs are the bad guys or that certain breeds are bad.
 Also its important to realize that the job is a “people” job as much as animal job.
 You have to be able to get along with people as well as animals to succeed.
 Every call comes in through a person and there is a lot of human emotion involved.

-My dog is a pit bull mix, and I do a lot of work with my organization, Pits4PEACE, to help end BSL.
+My dog is a pit bull mix, and I do a lot of work to help end BSL.
 What do you think of pit bulls?

 Pit bulls are just like other dogs.
 There are good ones, bad ones and everything in between.
 They happen to be our fad “bad” dog of the moment so I deal with more of them than any other breed.
 Dobermans, chows, shepherds etc have all been there.
 When there are a lot of irresponsible people attracted to a breed there are always going to be problems.
 One of my own dogs is a pit bull that I seized in a felony cruelty case.
 She was starved almost to death and we got a felony conviction with jail time against the owner but she is the sweetest dog around.
 Loves everyone, sleeps with my elderly cats and ancient chihuahua mix and adores children.
 Best dog ever!
 Lots of photos of Patty on my personal Facebook page.